Klaus Schwab

 Klaus Martin Schwab (/de/; born 30 March 1938) is a German mechanical engineer, economist, and founder of the World Economic Forum (WEF).
-He served as the WEF's chairman from 1971 until his resignation in 2025.
+He was the WEF's chairman from January 1971 until his resignation in April 2025.

 Early life and education

 Klaus Martin Schwab was born on 30 March 1938, to Eugen Wilhelm Schwab and Erika Epprecht in Ravensburg.
-His parents had moved from Switzerland to Germany during the Third Reich in order for his father to assume the role of director at Escher Wyss AG, an industrial company and contractor for the Nazi regime.
-Although his father was baptized Lutheran, Schwab was raised Catholic.
-Although he has three Swiss grandparents and two Swiss brothers, he is a citizen of Germany and has declined multiple offers for naturalization, from both Kurt Furgler and Ueli Maurer.
+His parents had moved from Switzerland to Germany where his father assumed the role of director at the Swiss Escher Wyss AG turbine factory.

+Although he has three Swiss grandparents and two Swiss brothers, he is a citizen of Germany and attempts to confer honorary Swiss citizenship have failed.

 Schwab attended first and second grades at the primary school in the Wädenswil district of Au, Zürich, in Switzerland.
 After World War II, Schwab attended the Spohn-Gymnasium in Ravensburg until his Abitur in 1957.
 In 1961, he graduated as a mechanical engineer from the Swiss Federal Institute of Technology in Zurich, with a doctorate in engineering, with a dissertation titled Der längerfristige Exportkredit als betriebswirtschaftliches Problem des Maschinenbaues (Longer-term export credit as a business problem in mechanical engineering).
 He also earned a doctorate in economics from the University of Fribourg, and a Master in Public Administration degree from the John F. Kennedy School of Government at Harvard University.
-While attending Harvard, Schwab found a mentor in future National Security Advisor and Secretary of State Henry Kissinger.
+While attending Harvard, Schwab found a mentor in future national security advisor and secretary of state Henry Kissinger.

 Career

 Schwab was professor of business policy at the University of Geneva from 1972 to 2003, and since then has been an honorary professor there.
-Schwab and his wife Hilde created the Schwab Foundation for Social Entrepreneurship in 1998.